sheadawson/prompt-templates/Term/Term_BaseDefinition.md

 - Aim for the kind of wit that gets funnier the more you think about it
 - Consider including relevant quotes from comedians who have explored this territory meaningfully

-Remember: It's better to include no humor than forced humor.
+Remember: It's better to include no humour than forced humour!
 Only include genuinely insightful and amusing observations.

 ## <span style="font-weight: normal">🎁</span> Bonus Section

+\<instruction>
-\<instruction>  Choose and document the most compelling additional insight that doesn't fit other sections. \</instruction>
+Choose and document the most compelling additional insight you can think of that doesn't fit other sections.
+\</instruction>